P. Susheela: Successful domination: 1960–1985

-Shift to non-films : 1985– 2000s
+Shift to non-films: 1985–2000s

 With S. Janaki and Vani Jayaram taking over the Southern film songs center stage from 1985 and K. S. Chitra beginning her career, Susheela slowly shifted her focus from films to devotionals and light music.
-But she continued to get to sing melodious film songs from 1984 to 1999 though she had after 1985 cut down on offers for singing in films.
+But she continued to sing melodious film songs from 1984 to 1999 though she had after 1985 cut down on offers for singing in films.
 She even won awards for songs in Telugu films – Viswanatha Nayakudu in 1987, Godavari Pongindi in 1989 and Tamil film Varam in 1989.
-She sang duets with Kishore Kumar in 1986 for the film Singhasan – "Chalta Hai Do Dilon Ka Kaise Sansaar" and "Tere Liye Maine Janam" which became popular.
+She sang duets in Hindi with Kishore Kumar in 1986 for the film Singhasan – "Chalta Hai Do Dilon Ka Kaise Sansaar" and "Tere Liye Maine Janam" which became popular.
 She also concentrated more on stage shows across the Globe where many associations worldwide invited her to perform for their organised shows.
 She recorded more than 1000 devotional songs for various audio companies.
 In 1988, acclaimed music composer Naushad insisted her to sing "Janaki Jaane" for his Malayalam film Dhwani.
-She also recorded few of her career best songs for Illayaraja, A. R. Rahman and others in the 1990s.
+She also recorded a few of her career best songs for Illayaraja, A. R. Rahman and others in the 1990s.
 "Kannukku Mai Azhagu" from the film Pudhiya Mugam (1993) composed by Rahman was praised all over for its lyrical content and rendition.
 She had hit songs in Tamil till 2005 and sang many devotional and folk songs from 1986 to 2005 and did many live shows from 1990 to 2005.

-Comeback : 2005– present
+Comeback: 2005–present

 Susheela made a comeback by rendering her voice to her own song Raksha Raksha Jaganmatha which was released 72 years ago and was released as a single for the movie, Aadai, starring Amala Paul.

 Susheela also recorded a Tamil song for the film 'LKG' in 2018, alongside Vani Jayaram & L.R.Eswari.
 Her superhit song 'Elluvochi' from the Telugu film 'Devatha' was reprised in her own voice for the film Gaddalakonda Ganesh in 2019 under Mickey J Meyer's supervision.

 P. Susheela Trust

 The P. Susheela Trust, formed in 2008, has a monthly pension payment scheme and a few musicians in need are being benefited through it.
-On every 13 November there would be a musical concert during which a senior artist(s) chosen by a panel is conferred with the Lifetime Achievement awards and the P Susheela Trust award.
+On every 13 November there would be a musical concert during which a senior artist(s) chosen by a panel is conferred with the Lifetime Achievement award and the P Susheela Trust award.
 The proceedings of the concert would go towards the Trust maintenance.

-The Lifetime achievement awards so far has been conferred upon T. M. Soundararajan and P. B. Srinivas.
+The Lifetime achievement awards so far have been conferred upon T. M. Soundararajan and P. B. Srinivas.
 The recipients of the Trust's awards so far are S. Janaki, Vani Jairam, L. R. Eswari, P. Jayachandran, S. P. Balasubrahmanyam and K. J. Yesudas.